denisenricohasyim93/kena-deh/README.md

 # kena-deh
-kena-deh is a command line tool contact management system built with Node.js, MongoDB, Commanderjs, and Inquirerjs.
+kena-deh is a command line tool built with Node.js, MongoDB, Commanderjs, and Inquirerjs.
 It allows you to have fun with your self.

 ## Prerequisites